Scottish Rite: Practices

+Ireland

+The Ancient and Accepted Rite for Ireland was established in Ireland in 1824 by the Southern Jurisdiction of the USA, following dramatic American expansion.
+Its Supreme Council operates from the Freemasons' Hall in Dublin, which also serves as the headquarters for the Grand Lodge of Ireland.
+In Ireland, membership of the Ancient and Accepted Rite is strictly by invitation only.
+Canvassing for, or requesting, membership results in automatic disqualification.

+A number of prominent Irish freemasons have served as Sovereign and Commander of the Supreme Council of the Ancient and Accepted Rite for Ireland, including Sir Charles Cameron and Gerald FitzGibbon.

+Italy

+The Scottish Rite in Italy dates to 1805.

 Romania

 The Ancient and Accepted Scottish Rite was established in Romania in 1881, a year after the National Grand Lodge of Romania was founded.
 On 27 December 1922, the Supreme Council of Scottish Rite of Romania, received the recognition of the Supreme Council of France in 1922, and recognition from the Supreme Council, Southern Jurisdiction of the United States in 1925.

 Between 1948 and 1989 all of Romanian Freemasonry, including the Ancient and Accepted Scottish Rite of Romania, was banned by the Communist regime.

 The Supreme Council of the Ancient and Accepted Scottish Rite of Romania was reconsecrated in 1993.